ManuGithubSteam/Slic3rSettings_Prusa_Different_Filaments/README.md

 Well maybe, the projects are forked and go slightly different directions.
 So im not sure...

+### Can i use the Profiles with the standard v6 hotend ?

+Well yes.
+Just make sure to set the MVS to 11 for PLA or 8 for PETG and other viscous filaments.
+MSV will calculate down your max speeds so you can use these profiles with non volcano hotends and even with totoaly dierent hotends like the Tevo or whatever.
+Just know your MVS for that hotend.

 ### For what filemants can I find PrusaSlicer Settings ?

 ----